norcams/iaas/docs/development/Two-factor-authentication.rst

        - Do you want to disallow multiple uses of the same authentication token?
-This restricts you to one login about every 30s, but it increases your chances to notice or even prevent man-in-the-middle attacks (y/n) Do you want to disallow multiple uses of the same authentication token?
 This restricts you to one login about every 30s, but it increases your chances to notice or even prevent man-in-the-middle attacks (y/n) **n**

        - By default, tokens are good for 30 seconds and in order to compensate for